ShingZhanho/ENGG1340-Project-25Spring/README.md

 _SHOOT!_ isn’t just a game—it’s a trial of endurance, skill, and sheer will.
 The monsters won’t stop.
 The arena won’t forgive.
 Will you rise to the challenge or fall like the rest?

 **Lock and load.
 The hunt begins now**.
 Dare to enter the arena?
-The monsters are waiting…
+The monsters are waiting…👿

 ## How to Play